AmirRoohi2000/InstagramDownlaoder/README.md

 With this tool, you can download Images and Videos from Instagram!
+Best part is, no one will find out, NICE!
 A compiled version for windows is under the release tab

 <h1>How to use:</h1>